pdx-tools/pdx-tools/README.md

 just setup
 ```

+## Build Assets

-Next come assets.
-Now, Paradox would be unhappy if the game assets and binary token files were uploaded here, so it is up to you to supply these.
-For incorporating game assets one can execute:
+Paradox would be unhappy if the game assets and binary token files were uploaded here, so it is up to you to supply these.
+For incorporating game assets one will need

 ```bash
 just asset-extraction /path/to/your/eu4/installation
 ```

+### Ironman saves

+By default, ironman and binary files will be unparsable, but one can populate the token files in `assets/tokens` to incorporate binary parsing functionality.

+## Start Developing

 To start the app: